Who Am I?

-I now live in a rural, tourist village in Eastern Ontario with Monkey, Mountain Goat, and my partner of many years, Mr. A, and our four kitties.
-Cat is a world traveller, currently attending university in Alberta.
+I now live in a rural, tourist village in Eastern Ontario with Monkey, Fang, and my partner of many years, Mr. A, and our four kitties.
+Cat is a world traveller, multilingual explorer, and currently attending university in Alberta.

 In the past, when I was a single parent, I had a love-hate relationship with money.
 I loved having it, but I hated never having “enough”.
 I hated that my child was going to “miss out” on so many opportunities because I didn’t have the money to pay for everything she wanted to have and all the extra curricular activities she wanted to try.

 After a lot of reading and reflection, I taught myself to be more intentional about what we had, what we needed, and what we wanted, and decided to make a change in how we were living.

 Instead of lamenting all the things we couldn’t do or couldn’t have, I decided to focus on what we did have and what we could do.

 We started attending free concerts, festivals, and community activities and clubs.
 Crafts were made with found objects rather than expensive “stuff” from the craft store.
 We made challenges for ourselves, like spend-nothing months… those were hard.
 But it emptied our cupboards of all the non-perishables I’d bought “on sale” at some point, because they were “great deals”.
 (Hint, they weren’t great deals, because they were things we didn’t usually eat.)

 Sometimes it’s hard to balance our responsibilities with our desires.
 But once we do (or at least once we’re feeling mostly balanced – let’s face it, true balance is one of those impossible goals for pretty much everyone) life seems less hectic and more rewarding.
 Part of finding that balance is a change in mindset.